Hastings, Nebraska: Education

 The school district is the Hastings Public Schools.

 Hastings has several elementary schools.
 The largest public elementary is Alcott.
 Others include Hawthorne, Watson, and Lincoln.
 Zion Classical Academy serves students in grades Preschool–8.
 There was a new middle school that opened in the fall of 2008.
 The high schools are Hastings High School (public) Athletics Class B and St. Cecilia's (Catholic) Athletics class C–2.

 Just outside town is Adams Central Junior-Senior High School (public rural) Athletics Class C.

 Hastings College is a private liberal arts college, affiliated with the Presbyterian Church (USA), and founded in 1882.
 Central Community College, a two-year technical college, began serving students in 1966, and it occupies the site of the old Naval Ammunition Depot.

 Fisher Fountain

-The Jacob Fisher Rainbow Fountain in Highland Park, Hastings, is the largest water fountain between Chicago and Denver.
-The fountain shoots continuously changing arrays of water jets (reaching heights of 67 feet) while green, yellow, orange, red, magenta, and blue lights illuminate the water in varying patterns.
+The Jacob Fisher Rainbow Fountain in Highland Park shoots continuously changing arrays of water jets (reaching heights of 67 feet) while green, yellow, orange, red, magenta, and blue lights illuminate the water in varying patterns.